gepser/gepser/README.md

 ## Hi there, I'm Gepser 👋

 ### I'm an Infrastructure Engineer!
-- 🦾 I’m currently working at [Beek][beek] and [Una Fiesta Bonita][unafiestabonita]!
+- 🦾 I’m currently working at [Beek][beek]
 - 🗺 I like to travel
 - ♟ I like to play Chess
+- 👀 Ask me about my side projects
-- 🙌🏼 I've also worked as a Backend Engineer and CTO
+- 🙌🏼 I've also worked as a CTO and Software Engineer
 - 🏯 Fun fact: I am learning Japanese and German

 ### Connect with me: